orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.diskCache.writeCachePart

-Percent of disk cache which is use as write cache.
+Percentage of disk cache, which is used as write cache.

 ```
 Setting name...: storage.diskCache.writeCachePart